crcn/beanpoll.js/README.md

 What are some features?
 -----------------------

-- Fully fledged routing framework with syntactic sugar (see below for examples).
+- Syntactic sugar (see below for examples).
 - Messages are streamed, so you can send large files back and forth.
 - Data-bind to any channel via push / pull.
 - Distribution built in, helping you create decoupled, scalable applications.